okanemo/Muhammad-maududy/README.md

 1. Django
 2. Python
 3. Java Script
-4. and other like html,css etc
+4. and other like html,css etc.

 Getting Started
 ------------